fabrigeas/ts-boilerplate/ReadMe.md

 A npm package that installs and sets up useful development packages and configurations.
 These installations include

+- prettier
 - typescript
-- prettier
 - eslint
-- husky precommit hook
+- husky
-- git-commit-message-linter
+- grunt

+the program runs in the command line and prompts you before configuring any package

   <!-- - sass -->
   <!-- - jest" -->
   <!-- - gitl-ci -->